smshiverick/bigdata-applications-analytics-F17/README.md

    - Sean M. Shiverick
    hid:
    - 335
-   title: "Big Data on Health Care from Wearables and the Internet of Things"
+   title: Big Data on Health Care from Wearables and the Internet of Things
    abstract: This paper showcases this and that and the other in regards to abc
    url: https://github.com/bigdata-i523/hid335/blob/master/paper2.md
    type: Markdown